wangyi-fudan/wyhash/manuscript.md

 Note that the finalization MUM is critical to pass statistical tests.

 wyhash reads data with memcpy function.
 This is due to safty reason on some machines architecture that does not support unaligned reads.
-A key trick on the speed improvement is that when we are reading the last block, each 64-bit reading is implemented by two 32-bit reading.
-`_read64(p)=(read32(p)<<32)|read32(p+4)` The significant speed improvement of this trick may be explained by the fact that memory are aligned at 4 byte boundary.
+A key trick to speedup wyhash is that in the last block, each 64-bit reading is implemented by two 32-bit reading. `_read64(p)=(read32(p)<<32)|read32(p+4)`  This trick may be explained by the fact that memory are aligned with 4 byte boundary.

 The primary wyrand interface is as follows:
 ```C